adamdonen/Portfolio/README.md

 Go to [GitHub](http://recordit.co/J2Jt1TVyHn) and create a new repository.
 Why GitHub?

-    Distributed Version Control systems like GitHub introduce a means for collaberation between two strangers.
+    Distributed Version Control systems like GitHub introduce a means for collaberation
-    By using a system like GitHub we can allow other people to contriubte their work to our project without needing
+    between two strangers.By using a system like GitHub we can allow other people to
-    to meet with them.
+    contriubte their work to our project without needing to meet with them.
     No changes will be made to the master file until the owner of the repository decides
     the changes are appropriate.
-This integrated collaberation is critical in software development as many
+This integrated collaberation is critical
+    in software development as many developers can work simultaniously
-    developers can work simultaniously on a single project, while we are only focusing on documentation
-    the same prinicples apply here as well.
+    on a single project, while we are only focusing on documentation the same prinicples apply here as well.

 ![](http://g.recordit.co/J2Jt1TVyHn.gif)